Mirages: On Anthropomorphism in Dialogue Systems: Recommendations

-As discussed in \S\ref{subsec:roles}, the content of systems' outputs can reinforce such anthropomorphic perceptions.
-However, of even more influence is the language used by system developers to describe their work.
-The tendency of people who do know how technologies are built to use anthropomorphic language represents, according to \citet[p.~93]{salles-etal-2020-farisco}, `a significant failure in scientific communication and engagement'.
+While the content of systems' outputs can reinforce anthropomorphic perceptions, the language used to describe systems can be of greater influence.
+The tendency of people who \emph{do} know how technologies are built to use anthropomorphic language represents, according to \citet[p.~93]{salles-etal-2020-farisco}, `a significant failure in scientific communication and engagement'.
 Although anthropomorphic terminology is deeply rooted in the argot of computer scientists, particularly those working in `artificial intelligence', and while there exist significant motivations to continue to create hype around products and research~\citep{hunger-2023-unhype}, practitioners should reflect on how the language they use affects people's understanding and behaviour.